Ethnography

 For more information on how to conduct an interview, click on the link below:

-A template for the 'AEIOU' method can be found here:
+An observation template from the can be found here: